8 Tips for how to pass Calculus from an AP Calculus tutor/teacher and her successful students

 You’ve excelled in math in previous years, but Calculus challenges you.
 You put in the time to do your assignments, but your test scores don’t match your ability.

 Don’t give up hope; you can still understand and excel in Calculus!
-Here are some suggestions for improving your Calculus grade, from former students and me (a former teacher and current online Calculus tutor).
+Here are some suggestions for improving your Calculus grade, from former students and me (a former teacher and current AP Calculus tutor).

 How to Pass Calculus:

 1. Go back and review Algebra.
 Many Calculus students soon realize that they make more Algebra mistakes on tests than Calculus mistakes.
 Avoid these mistakes.
+Also, review the Unit Circle from Pre-Calculus.

 3. Complete all assignments, on time and to the best of your ability.
 One student said, “If I could [take Calculus] over, I would complete all assignments.
 Homework is your key to success.”
+Solving extra problems is the best way to study for AP Calculus tests.

 4. Ask questions—trust me, you’re not the only person who got the problem wrong!
 As one student reflects, “I should’ve asked more questions…on anything and everything that was even slightly confusing.
 Never stop asking questions even if they seem stupid because a solid understanding is worth it.”